FilOzone/filecoin-services-payments/README.md

 The total lockup requirement for this specific rail is:
 `(3 tokens/epoch × 8 epochs) + 7 tokens = 31 tokens`

-The client's account must have at least 31 tokens in *available* funds before this lockup can be established.
-Once set, 31 tokens will be added to the client's `Account.lockupCurrent`.
+The payer's account must have at least 31 tokens in *available* funds before this lockup can be established.
+Once set, 31 tokens will be added to the payer's `Account.lockupCurrent`.

 **Scenario 1: Making a One-Time Payment**
 The operator makes an immediate one-time payment of 4 tokens.
 - **Action:** `modifyRailPayment` is called with `oneTimePayment = 4`.
-- **Result:** The 4 tokens are paid from the client's `funds`.
+- **Result:** The 4 tokens are paid from the payer's `funds`.
 The `lockupFixed` on the rail is reduced to `3` (7 - 4).
 - **New Lockup Requirement:** The rail's total lockup requirement drops to `(3 × 8) + 3 = 27 tokens`.
-The client's `Account.lockupCurrent` is reduced by 4 tokens.
+The payer's `Account.lockupCurrent` is reduced by 4 tokens.

 **Scenario 2: Increasing the Streaming Rate**
 The operator needs to increase the payment rate to 4 tokens/epoch.
 - **Action:** `modifyRailPayment` is called with `newRate = 4`.
 - **New Lockup Requirement:** The rail's streaming lockup becomes `4 × 8 = 32 tokens`.
 The total requirement is now `32 + 3 = 35 tokens`.
 - **Funding Check:** This change increases the rail's lockup requirement by 8 tokens (from 27 to 35).
-The transaction will only succeed if the client's account has at least 8 tokens in available (non-locked) funds to cover this increase.
+The transaction will only succeed if the payer's account has at least 8 tokens in available (non-locked) funds to cover this increase.
 If not, the call will revert.

 **Scenario 3: Reducing the Lockup Period**
 The operator reduces the lockup period to 5 epochs.
 - **Action:** `modifyRailLockup` is called with `period = 5`.
 - **New Lockup Requirement:** The streaming lockup becomes `3 × 5 = 15 tokens`.
 The total requirement is now `15 + 3 = 18 tokens`.
 - **Result:** The rail's total lockup requirement is reduced from 27 to 18 tokens.
-This frees up 9 tokens in the client's `Account.lockupCurrent`, which they can now withdraw (assuming no other lockups).
+This frees up 9 tokens in the payer's `Account.lockupCurrent`, which they can now withdraw (assuming no other lockups).

-#### Best Practices for Service Providers
+#### Best Practices for Payees

-This lockup mechanism places clear responsibilities on the service provider to manage risk:
+This lockup mechanism places clear responsibilities on the payee to manage risk:

 -   **Settle Regularly:** You must settle rails frequently.
 A rail's `lockupPeriod` is a measure of the risk you are willing to take.
-If you wait longer than the `lockupPeriod` to settle, you allow a client to build up a payment obligation that may not be fully covered by the lockup guarantee if they become insolvent.
+If you wait longer than the `lockupPeriod` to settle, you allow a payer to build up a payment obligation that may not be fully covered by the lockup guarantee if they become insolvent.
--   **Monitor Client Solvency:** Use the `getAccountInfoIfSettled` function to check if a client is funded.
+-   **Monitor Payer Solvency:** Use the `getAccountInfoIfSettled` function to check if a payer is funded.
 If their `fundedUntilEpoch` is approaching the current epoch, they are at risk.
--   **Terminate Proactively:** If a client becomes insolvent or unresponsive, terminate the rail immediately.
+-   **Terminate Proactively:** If a payer becomes insolvent or unresponsive, terminate the rail immediately.
 This is the **only way** to activate the safety hatch and ensure you can claim payment from the funds guaranteed by the streaming lockup.

 ## Core Functions